Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Have knowledge of the historical and contemporary contexts of Māori health providers

-- Describe key features of Māori health and disability services including governance, management and operational features
+- Be able to describe key features of Māori health and disability services including governance, management and operational features

 - Be aware of strategies for responsiveness to Māori undertaken by services at community, primary and secondary care levels